"Hamilton", American History, and the Importance of Heroes

 With the Declaration of Independence, the Founding Fathers laid out America’s mission statement, which it would be tasked with living up for the rest of its existence.
 And when it didn’t, the words carefully chosen by men like Thomas Jefferson, Benjamin Franklin, and John Adams, would provide justification for rightful challenge, criticism, and reform.
 We’ve seen this throughout American history, and thank God we have.

-Our nation’s most significant voices, speaking and acting across over two hundred years of its history, fought a violent revolution followed by a bloody civil war followed by multiple global conflicts followed by an ongoing civil rights battle to ensure that the freedoms articulated in our Constitution, Bill of Rights, and Declaration of Independence would be accessible to all who call this nation their home.
+Our nation’s most influential voices, speaking and acting across over two hundred years of its history, fought a violent revolution followed by a bloody civil war followed by multiple global conflicts followed by an ongoing civil rights battle to ensure that the freedoms articulated in our Constitution, Bill of Rights, and Declaration of Independence would be accessible to all who call this nation their home.
+And that those ideals quickly spread beyond our borders.

 Of course, many will be quick to point out that many of the opportunities outlined in the Declaration of Independence weren’t extended to everyone at the onset.
 Sadly, this is true.
 But again, this is why the Declaration of Independence is such a profound document in that it provided the justification for future abolitionists, women's rights activists, and civil rights leaders to argue, “if we really believe in these words, we need to live up to them!”
 And they were right.

 The Declaration of Independence didn’t need to be changed.
-It needed to be applied.
+It needed to be extended and applied.

 The Constitution didn’t need to be abolished.
 Amendments could be introduced, voted on, and ratified.